ovh/docs/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer/guide.en-gb.md

 Retrieve your LDP destination `streamId`:

-- In the manager go to your LDP page
+- In the OVHcloud Control Panel, go to your LDP page.
-- Go to the `Data stream` tab
+- Go to the `Data stream` tab.
-- Choose your target Stream and clic on Edit
+- Choose your target stream and click on `Edit`{.action}.
-- You can see the `streamId` in the URL `https://.../streams/<streamId>/edit`
+- You can see the `streamId` in the URL `https://.../streams/<streamId>/edit`.

 Retrieve your LDP destination `serviceName`:

-- It is your Public Cloud project ID
+- It refers to your Public Cloud project ID.

 Retrieve your `clusterId`:

-- In the manager go to your Database
+- In the OVHcloud Control Panel, go to your database.
-- You can see the field `Cluster ID`
+- You can see the field `Cluster ID`.

 Use the following API call: